gucu112/docker-nginx-php-mysql-stack/README.md

 ### Common code

+#### Functions

-There are 4 main functions located in `./sh/Common_Code.sh` file:
+There are following main functions located in `./sh/Common_Code.sh` file:

 * `getEnvironmentVariables()` function generates environment variables combining `.env` file and dynamic host user and group,
-* `loadEnvironment()` function exports environment variables for newly forked child processes,
 * `loadScript()` function loads single script from './sh' directory,
+* `createFileFromTemplate()` function creates destination file based on template, replacing environment variables,
-* `generateDockerfiles()` function generates Dockerfiles based on template provided in build context directory.
+* `generateDockerfiles()` function generates Dockerfiles based on template provided in build context directory, replacing environment variables,
+* `generateContainersConfiguration()` function generates containers configuration files based on template, replacing environment variables.

+#### Wrappers

-Other functions are just wrappers for commands defined in `.env` file:
+Other functions there are just wrappers for commands defined in `.env` file:

 * `docker()` for `docker` command,
 * `dockerCompose()` for `docker-compose` command.

+#### Hooks

+At the end there are also conditional hooks in order as follows:

+1. Copy `.env` file (from `.env.example`) if not exists and grant read permission,
+2. Make all bash script in `./sh` directory executable if some of them are not,
+3. Load environment variables if no docker nor docker-compose commands specified.

 ## Deployment